huaweicloud/cloudide-plugin-api/docs/modules/_index_d_._plugin_.workspace.md

 flags to ignore certain kinds of events can be provided.
 To stop listening to events the watcher must be disposed.

 *Note* that only files within the current [workspace folders](#workspace.workspaceFolders) can be watched.
+*Note* that when watching for file changes such as '**​/*.js', notifications will not be sent when a parent folder is moved or deleted (this is a known limitation of the current implementation and may change in the future).

 #### Parameters: